 The USC Upstate Pre-Optometry program is an advisement track within the biology degree program.
-Although optometry schools do not generally require a bachelor’s degree, the majority of students accepted into optometry schools have completed one.
-Students already having a degree and aiming for optometry school should concentrate on taking the courses that will best prepare them for taking the OAT (Optometry Admission Test).
+Although optometry schools do not generally require a bachelor’s degree, very few students enter without completing one.
+Students already having a degree and aiming for optometry school should concentrate on taking the specific courses that will best prepare them for taking the Optometry Admission Test (OAT).

 Optometry school admission is on a competitive basis.
-Important factors considered by admission committees are grade point averages (GPA), OAT scores and letters of recommendation.
-Recent optometry school entering classes had an average GPA of 3.45.
+Important factors considered by admission committees are grade point averages (GPA), OAT scores, letters of recommendation, service activities and health-related experiences.